thatboyreegan/requirement-analysis/README.md

 ## Types of Requirements

-There are two types of reuirements in requirements analysis and they include:
+There are two types of requirements in requirements analysis and they include:

 ### Functional requirements